space-buzzer/corona-weekly/week2/README.md

 ### Working with Multiple Files
 For this project, it'll be more convenient to separate the code into multiple files.
-In Arduino IDE, you add a new file by creating a new tab, and than naming it.
+In Arduino IDE, you add a new file by creating a new tab and than naming it.

 ![Arduino IDE adding new file](images/arduino_ide_new_file.png)